-A number of immigrant families across the United States are facing a complex set of decisions: whether to stay in the U.S., where they may have lived for many years, or to return to their home countries.
+In addition to providing that support, many educators are being approached by families who are considering a complex set of decisions: whether to stay in the U.S., where they may have lived for many years, or to return to their home countries.
 A significant factor in these families' decisions is their children's education.
 These questions can impact immigrant families regardless of immigration status.
 However, they are particularly complicated for:

 - mixed-status families in which at least one member of the family is undocumented, and

 - families whose members have participated in programs such as Deferred Action for Childhood Arrivals (DACA) and Temporary Protected Status (TPS).

 Dr. Sarah Gallo is based in Mexico, where she has met numerous families who have recently moved from the U.S. and have children enrolled in Mexican schools.
 She has collaborated with Colorín Colorado to compile her observations and recommendations for families and U.S. schools serving these families into a practical, research-based toolkit.
 While the information is specific to Mexico, many of the recommendations and even forms could be adapted to serve other countries, in consultation with educators who know the educational systems of those countries well.

 - “Overview: Migration and Binational Schooling,” an article detailing: